AN1CO/pythonenvirosetup/README.md

 #### Step 8

 Great job you have your environment!
-Now install Django and start your project:
+Now time to install Django and start your project:

 `mkdir django-dev`

 `cd django-dev`

+Create a new virtual environment and name it django-env:

 `mkvirtualenv -a . django-env`

+###### Note:
+When you create your new virtual environment your terminal will change to show you are currently in that environment:
+(image)

+To exit the environment at any time use the command: `deactivate`

+To return working on an environment use:
+`workon env-name`
+(image2)

-Here you are creating a new virtual environment and naming it `django-env`. more on virtualenv commands [here](http://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html).
+More on virtualenv commands [here](http://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html).

 #### Step 9